Erwin01/Minimal-Web-API/README.md

 # CatalogAPI-Unit Testing
-API development in Visual Studio in Data Memory / Unit Testing - XUnit
+API development in Visual Studio in Data Memory And init in MongoDb  / Unit Testing - XUnit

 - By use UnitTests this in the file .rar